whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed an issue causing a blank page in certain cases.

 = 1.0.2 =
 * Added support for [all_items] to display all order products.
 * Added [shipping_address_1] and [shipping_address_2] to display shipping address.